MarwanHalabi/lennar/README.md

 ## Overview

-This project is divided into two parts, each with its own functionality related to candidate data processing and filtering.
+This project is divided into multiple parts, each with its own functionality related to candidate data processing, filtering, and truck/package assignment, utilizing APIs and MongoDB for data storage and operations.
 This README provides instructions on how to set up, run, and utilize each part of the project.
 ---

 ## Project Structure